 Can I pay off my personal credit card through the company I work for?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Assuming the credit card is for personal expenses, the payment on that credit card is still taxable income for you--or the owner--whomever is receiving the personal benefit.
+Opinions expressed by Entrepreneur contributors are their own.Assuming the credit card is for personal expenses, the payment on that credit card is still taxable income for you--or the owner--whomever is receiving the personal benefit.

 The ideal situation is to run this through payroll coded as bonus or whatever it is for and then you personally deposit the net of the check and personally pay off the credit card.
 It provides the cleanest audit trail.